bareboat-necessities/lysmarine_gen/README.md

 - Connect HDMI monitor
 - Insert SD card with burned image
 - Connect 12v power
 - Power on.
-Wait for about 45 seconds on the first boot.
+Give it few minutes during which the system will reboot a couple of times

 NOTE: The default password for the root account is 'changeme'.